run-x/opta-docs/content/en/miscellaneous/ingress.md

 These domains/ip are always valid and can be used to serve traffic immediately, but without ssl (and as extension grpc) or "real" names.
-To get those features, you will need to execute either the dns delegation steps or the external ssl and CNAME steps outlined belo
+To get those features, you will need to execute either the dns delegation steps or the external ssl and CNAME steps outlined below.

 ### Setting the domain for an Environment via Domain Delegation